twellspring/aws-saas-factory-identity-and-routing-with-eks-and-istio/README.md

     After EKS Cluster is set up, the script also deploys AWS Load Balancer Controller on the cluster.

 7. Deploy Istio Service Mesh
-    > :warning: Close the terminal window that you created the cluster in, and open a new terminal before starting this step otherwise you may get errors about your AWS_REGION not set.
-    * Open a **_NEW_** terminal window and `cd` back into `aws-saas-factory-identity-and-routing-with-eks-and-istio` and run the following script:

     ```bash
     chmod +x deploy2.sh